 Not all fruits ripen at the same time.
 The harvest may continue for several months.

 Cardamom is one of the oldest known spices.
 In Ancient Egypt it was used in perfumes.
-They simply loved the aroma of cardamom.
+They simply loved the aroma of the cardamom spice.

 You will find that there are both black cardamom pods and green cardamom pods.
 The black cardamom pods have a smokier flavor.

-In Northern Europe it is quite common to use cardamom when baking.
+In Northern Europe it is quite common to use cardamom spice when baking.

 When baking the green cardamom is used.